Razielhell/Meta-Generation/README.md

 This subdirectory contains all of the project's art assets, such as :

-- materials
+- Materials
-- models
+- Models
-- shaders
+- Shaders
-- and textures
+- Textures

 <h2>Audio</h2>
 This subdirectory contains all of the project's audio assets, such as :